The voting age should be cut to 16, the convention on the Constitution has said.

 Tom Arnold, chairman of the convention, said it was a landmark day for the work of the body.
 The forum comprises of 66 citizens, randomly selected, 33 parliamentarians, and the chairman.

-“The establishment of the Constitutional Convention represented an exciting and innovative approach to constitutional reform in this country,” he said.
+“The establishment of the Constitutional Convention represented an exciting and innovative approach to constitutional reform in this country.”

-The convention had agreed to propose lowering the voting age by a slender majority, Mr Arnold revealed.
+The convention had agreed to propose lowering the voting age by a slender majority, he revealed.

-“The Government will now respond within four months to this recommendation,” he said.
+“The Government will now respond within four months to this recommendation.

 “This initiative is a fresh approach which gives citizens a chance to make their voice heard on important constitutional matters.